 Genuine Mineral Pitch Resin (aka shilajit, mumie, salajeet) is a rather scarce resource, of high value.
-Over 99% of the products labeled as Shilajit and currently available on the US market are imitations or substandard product.
-While claiming to be Shilajit, they are in reality either;
+Over 99% of the products labeled as Shilajit and currently available on the US market are imitations or substandard products.
+While claiming to be Shilajit, they are in reality either:

-(a) Substandard Shilajit with fillers added (such as fulvic acid) or
+- Substandard Shilajit with fillers added (fulvic acid) or

-(b) Products are claiming to be Shilajit based, but containing no Shilajit.
+- Products are claiming to be Shilajit-based, but containing little to no Shilajit.

 Most imitations marketed come primarily in powder or tincture form.
 Imitation Shilajit Resins, on a massive rise.
 It has to do with the fact that two Western companies launched genuine resin products.
 The counterfeiters answered with imitation resins within less than one year.

-On Imitations: Most imitations on the market today come from India as Shilajit, in powder form.
+Most imitations on the market today come from India and usually, in powder form.
 The benefits of Shilajit were known to India’s healers for far longer than those in other nations.
 And, as India’s population grew, so did the demand for Shilajit.
-Exhaustive use over the centuries, and India’s reserves of Shilajit raw material have been depleted – to the point that today, the richest sources lie outside that country.
-Development of the practice of offering Shilajit imitations rather than the authentic product may also be due, in part, to this decline in naturally-occurring supplies.
+Exhaustive use over the centuries and India’s reserves of Shilajit raw material have been depleted – to the point that today, the richest sources lie outside that country.
+Development of the practice of offering mineral pitch imitations rather than the authentic product may also be due, in part, to this decline in naturally-occurring supplies.